Palazhi

 Palazhi is a suburb of Kozhikode city in India.
 It has risen to prominence quite recently because of the UL cyberpark, the Government Cyber park and the creation of a township called HiLITE City and Landmark world and many other flat projectshere.
 Palazhi town is four kilometres from Thondayad junction in Kozhikode city.
 Metro International Cardiac Center and the Cradle Maternity hospital are situated at Palazhi.

 History

 100 years ago, the beach area was the centre of the city of Kozhikode.
 In the 1970s, the downtown shifted to the Mananchira area, and in the 1980s, Mavoor Road became the centre of activity.
 In the 2010s, the Thondayad Bypass area and the suburb of Palazhi on the Airport road have emerged as the new city centres with a vibrant night life.

 Palazhi was originally a village with waterlogged streets in monsoon creating problems for the residents.
 Recently the area has been highly commercialized because of the proximity to the highway road and the eastern part of the city.
-The creation of Hilite Township and Hilite Mall has increased traffic issues in and around Palazhi.
+The creation of HiLITE City and HiLITE Mall has increased traffic issues in and around Palazhi.